 Now adding my take on it, I definitely support and encourage body positivity.
 There is nothing wrong with the concept and the movement and honestly, it talks about beauty standards and relative concepts, so yes, what is beautiful is actually relative.
 So long as you’re healthy (as in if you go to the doctor and the doc says you’re fine and healthy), it’s all good.
 And yes “healthy” looks different from different people.
 They can be naturally big-figured or skinny looking but for their body type and shape, that is ‘healthy’.

 My problem is with the people who misconstrue this concept and understand it as celebrating obesity.
 Imm’a let these two wonderful and smart people break it down for you.
 You are fine and you are happy with your size?
 Awesome.
 I support and I’m happy for you.
 Oh you don’t look like Thor (the ripped Thor), that’s fine.
 Oh you are medically healthy, no problems, no injuries, no PREVENTABLE diseases, you’re fine.
 You don’t want to work out since you’re medically ‘healthy’?
 You’re fine, go for it.
 I am happy for you and I wish you the best.
+Overall if you’re happy as a whole, that’s definitely a good sign.
+Continue what you’re doing, you do you and close this blog and live life, have fun.
+Just ignore the critics and the haters out there.
+They’re never-ending and they will always be there.
+Just…fuck ’em.

 But if you’re experiencing painful injuries doing the simplest motions, or you’re panting like hell just going up a flight of stairs, or your sleep quality is suffering and you’re experiencing sleep apnea, you’re sluggish during the day, your professional/personal performance are suffering….BRUV.
 C’mon now, BRRRUUUUUUUVVVVVVV.